sezn/Movies/README.md

 * Feature module independant from Home

 ## Architecture:
-* ui layer, domain layer, data layer
+* UI layer, domain layer, data layer
-* MVVM for UI
+* MVVM
 * DI by Hilt
 * Jetpack Compose

+#Dependencies:
+Dependencies and versions are in buildSrc module. buildSrc is the first module compiled during a Gradle build, and its source artifacts are available throughout your entire build script.

 ## Libraries:
 ### DI: